Skip to main content

 How can I be eligible?

-Your doctor must prescribe the chair for you to be eligible for lift chair coverage.
+Your doctor must prescribe the motorized lift chair for you to be eligible for lift chair coverage.
 Here are some situations that may lead to that prescription:

 • Arthritis in your hips or knees

-• You do not live in a facility offering medical care
+• You don't live in a facility offering medical care

-• You have had surgery that includes recovery with restricted movement
+• You've had surgery that includes recovery with restricted movement

 • You have a neurological condition that affects your ability to move

-How much will a lift chair cost with Medicare?
+How much will a lift chair cost with a Medicare plan?

-After you pay the Medicare Part B deductible, you will pay 20% of the Medicare-approved amount for the motorized lift.
+After you pay the Medicare Part B deductible, you’ll pay 20% of the Medicare-approved amount for the motorized lift.
 You’ll have to pay the cost of the chair, too.
 If you have a Medicare Advantage plan, your lift chair costs may vary.
-Make sure you ask for an organization determination for the coverage of your lift chair.
+Be sure to ask your Medicare Advantage plan for a written coverage decision (called an organization determination) to confirm whether your lift chair will be covered.
 This can help determine whether the cost of the chair is covered.
 Learn more about planning for Medicare costs.

 What other DME does Medicare provide coverage for?

-With Medicare, durable medical equipment can be made more accessible.
+With Medicare plan coverage, durable medical equipment can be made more accessible.
 And that means more than just lift chairs.
 For instance, DME like wheelchairs, hospital beds, and more are also covered.
 Learn more about the different kinds of DME Medicare covers.

 Also of interest: